American Knife and Tool Institute

 The American Knife & Tool Institute Supports Knife Preemption Laws to Protect Law-Abiding Citizens

-Summary: Some cities, municipalities, counties, and other local governments have enacted their own law banning the sale, possession, manufacture, or carry of certain types of knives.
-Some of these laws have been in place for several years, and perhaps not enforced, and might include archaic terms (Refer to AKTI’s Approved Definitions), blade length, or other prohibitions that are more significant restrictions than the majority of the rest of the state.
+Summary: Some cities, municipalities, counties, and other local governments have enacted their own law banning the sale, possession, manufacture, or carrying of certain types of knives.
+Some of these laws have been in place for several years and perhaps not enforced, and might include archaic terms (Refer to AKTI’s Approved Definitions), blade length, or other prohibitions that are more significant restrictions than the majority of the rest of the state.

 Preemption (statewide application and uniformity): Enacting knife preemption laws makes the state the sole authority on knife laws.
-No local government or political entity may enact any law more restrictive than the state law.
+No local government or political entity may enact any law more restrictive than state law.
 The statewide uniformity of laws is not a new concept or initiative.
 It has been used in other circumstances, such as firearms, ammunition, etc., to protect individuals from a myriad of laws.

 Legislation: The majority of states have firearms preemption laws enacted due to the National Rifle Association’s campaign to ensure consistency of laws for gun owners.
-We suggest that legislators include knives into these preemption laws, where appropriate.
+We suggest that legislators include knives in these preemption laws, where appropriate.
 Legislators are encouraged to contact the American Knife & Tool Institute for assistance with wording or advice on knife legislation.

 These states have knife preemption laws enacted: